dergachev/redmine_git_remote/README.md

 ![](https://dl.dropbox.com/u/29440342/screenshots/AYKNZDTB-2014.11.27-15-59-06.png)

+The plugin shells out to the following binaries, so make sure they're available:
+* git
+* ssh-keyscan
+* ssh-keygen

 ## Supporting private repos

 For security sake, we don't support cloning over HTTPS with username password, but only via SSH.